burdy-io/burdy/README.md

 Open [http://localhost:4000/admin](http://localhost:4000/admin) to view your running app.
 When you're ready for production, run `npm run build` then `npm run start`.

+# 2.0 Summary
-## 2.0 New Features
+## New Features
 * **Backup Management** - New way of managing backups of your entire data.
 Backup, restore, export, import or moving content across environments!
 * **Preview Editor** - Besides Headless Editor we have released new Editor based on IFrame.
-Now you can manage content and preview your updates live on your websites from Burdy!
+Now you can manage content and preview your updates live on your websites directly from Burdy!
-* **Hierarchical Posts** - Besides having Hierarchical Pages we have added support for Hierarchical Posts which represent repeatable data such as Blogs, Docs and more.
+* **Hierarchical Posts** - Besides having Hierarchical Pages we have added support for Hierarchical Posts which represent repeatable data such as Blogs, Docs and more organized in a Sites Hierarchy, for example mainsite/en/blogs/<blog>

-## 2.0 Improvements
+## Improvements
 * **Improved Authoring Experience** - Managing Multiple sites or mobile apps from single Burdy has never been easier.
 With optimized **Sites** you can now manage **tens of thousands** of pages and posts in a single Burdy
 * **Improved Cloud Provider Support** - Besides native support for AWS infrastructure, we are officially announcing native support for DigitalOcean.
 * **Optimized Editors** - Both Headless and Preview Editors are faster then ever.
 * **Improved Localization Capability** - With the unified post/page structure, localization is a second nature of our system.

-## 2.0 Breaking Changes
+## Breaking Changes
 * Burdy 2.0 is not backwards compatible with Burdy 1.0
 * Flat Posts have been replaced with Hierarchical Posts inside **Sites**